Bronsa/brochure/README.md

 # brochure

-FIXME: write description

-## Usage

-FIXME: write
+A re-implementation of clojure in clojure

 ## License

-Copyright (C) 2012 FIXME
+Copyright (C) 2012 Bronsa

 Distributed under the Eclipse Public License, the same as Clojure.